the-gruntled-company/Gruntled/index.md

+## Welcome to The Gruntled Company
-## Welcome to the Gruntled browser extension
+## The Gruntled browser extension
 ### Created by @borntonguyen, @leepriscilla, @rickyg365, and @cvraut